drocheam/optrace/docs/source/usage/geometry.rst

    G = ot.Group([IL, F])

 Next, we flip the group, reversing the z-order of the elements and flipping each element around its x-axis through the center.
-Since all elements are rotationally symmetric, this has only a effect on the order of them.
+Since all elements are rotationally symmetric, this has only an effect on the order of them.
 After flipping we move the group to a new position.
-This position is the new position for the first element (which after flipping is the Filter), whereas all relative distances to all other elements are kept equal.
+This position is the new position for the first element (which after flipping is the filter), whereas all relative distances to all other elements are kept equal.

 .. testcode::